-A dirty martini is made using olive brine as one of its ingredient (as well as an olive or two as garnish).
-Therefore, since brine isn’t clear, the final cocktail results in a foggy “dirty” appearance.
+A dirty martini is made using olive brine as one of its ingredients (as well as an olive or two as garnish).
+Therefore, since the brine isn’t clear, the final cocktail results in a foggy “dirty” appearance.

 Olive brine adds a nice salty touch.
 And if you’re feeling adventurous, check our Pickle Martini for the ultimate “dirty martini”.

 A dry martini on the other hand is a martini with less vermouth.
 It’s only one part vermouth and 3-6 parts gin or vodka (depending on how strong and long you want your martini).

 You can also make it “extra dry” with only a splash of vermouth.